ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Introduction

 This document describes the Distributed Aggregation Protocol (DAP) for privacy preserving measurement.
-The protocol is executed by a large set of clients and a small set of aggregator servers.
+The protocol is executed by a large set of clients and two aggregator servers.
 The aggregators' goal is to compute some aggregate statistic over the clients' inputs without learning the inputs themselves.
 This is made possible by distributing the computation among the aggregators in such a way that, as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any aggregator.

 ## Change Log